Francization: France

 "Francization" is also used to mean any of many cultural assimilation policies implemented by French authorities since the French Revolution.
 These aimed to impose or maintain the dominance of the French language and French culture.
 Before the Revolution, French was still a minority language in France by number of speakers, but was the prestige language.
 The Ordinance of Villers-Cotterêts under King Francis I of France prescribed the official use of the French language, the langue d'oïl dialect spoken at the time in the Île-de-France, in all documents.
 Other languages, such as Occitan, began to disappear as written languages.

 With the decline of Latin, French became increasingly important for writing.
 Often, people were encouraged or compelled to adopt French, thereby developing a French identity at the expense of their existing one.
 Use of other languages was often suppressed.
 This occurred, for example, among the Alemannic-speaking inhabitants of Alsace and the Lorraine Franconian-speaking inhabitants of Lorraine after these regions were conquered by Louis XIV during the seventeenth century, to the Flemings in French Flanders, to the Occitans in Occitania, and to Basques, Bretons, Catalans, Corsicans and Niçards.
+Corsica passed from the Republic of Genoa to France in 1769 after the Treaty of Versailles.
+Italian was the official language of Corsica until 1859.
+Francization occurred in Corsica, and caused a near-disappearance of the Italian language as many of the Italian speakers in these areas migrated to Italy.

 Shortly after the fall of the Ancien Régime, the new revolutionary government adopted a policy of promotion of French as a unifying and modernizing language, simultaneously denigrating the status of minority languages as bulwarks of feudalism, Church control of the state, and backwardness in general.
-In less than a year after coming to power (1792), the Committee for Public Instruction mandated that the newly-expanded public education be fortified by sending French-speaking teachers to areas that spoke other languages.
+In less than a year after coming to power (1792), the Committee for Public Instruction mandated that the newly expanded public education be fortified by sending French-speaking teachers to areas that spoke other languages.
 This programme achieved many of its aims during the 19th century: by the 1860s, nearly 80% of the national population could speak French.